All Episodes

 I do remember those days.

-And uh that I remember those days well because the Democrats were in a race with each other to see who could get us out of the world the fastest on on that on that basis.
+And I remember those days well because the Democrats were in a race with each other to see who could get us out of the world the fastest on that basis.

-But I saw a story, and I I didn't print it out because I didn't think I would need it today.
+I saw a story, and I didn't print it out because I didn't think I would need it today.

 I think it's a Bloomberg story.